-More and more employers have also started using LinkedIn to screen and recruit potential candidates.
-Creating an effective profile and building connections could make a big difference when searching for your next job.
+More employers have also begun using LinkedIn to screen and recruit potential candidates.
+Creating an effective profile and building connections could make a significant difference when searching for your next job.
 With the right approach, you might even have employers contacting you about the latest job openings.

 If you've never used any kind of online networking site before, LinkedIn can seem a little intimidating at first glance.
-Fortunately, LinkedIn has created a series of different resources that will have you navigating the site like an expert in no time.
-Even if you're already an experienced user of other social networking platforms, like Facebook or Twitter, you'll need to take some time to learn how to use LinkedIn's different features.
+Fortunately, the site has created a series of resources that will have you navigating through it like an expert in no time.
+Even if you're already an experienced user of other social networking platforms like Facebook or Twitter, you'll need to take some time to learn how to use LinkedIn's different features.